chethanrgowda02/Aws-Projects/README.md

-# README for Cloud Computing Project
+# README for Combined Cloud Computing Projects

-## Project Overview
+## Overview

-This mini project provides instructions and guidance on managing Identity and Access Management (IAM) users within AWS.
-The tasks include creating IAM users, attaching policies, and adding users to groups.
+This document provides a detailed guide on various cloud computing tasks using Amazon Web Services (AWS).
+The projects focus on Identity and Access Management (IAM) and setting up infrastructure components such as storage, databases, load balancing, and autoscaling.
+These practical exercises aim to enhance cloud management skills and provide a solid foundation for handling real-world cloud environments.

-## Sections
+## Projects Included

-1. **Creating an IAM User (Pages 1-7)**
+### 1. **IAM User Management and Policy Assignment**

-   This section details the step-by-step procedure for creating IAM users using the AWS Management Console.
-It covers:
+   - **Creating IAM Users**: This section outlines the steps to create IAM users using the AWS Management Console.
+It covers how to set up user details, provide console access, and assign initial settings.
-   - Signing in to the AWS Console
-   - Navigating to the IAM service
-   - Adding a new user
-   - Configuring user details, including setting console passwords and permissions.

-2. **Attaching an Existing Policy to an IAM User (Pages 8-10)**
-   This section explains how to attach existing policies to an IAM user.
-Steps include:
+   - **Attaching Policies to IAM Users**: Learn how to attach existing AWS policies to IAM users to define their access levels and permissions.
-   - Navigating to the user settings in the IAM Console
-   - Selecting and attaching the required policies to the user.

-3. **Adding an IAM User to a Group (Pages 11-13)**
-   Instructions on how to add a user to an existing IAM group are provided in this section.
-The steps are:
-   - Accessing the IAM Identity Center
-   - Selecting the user and the group
-   - Adding the user to the desired group or creating a new group if needed.
+   - **Adding IAM Users to Groups**: Steps to add IAM users to predefined groups to manage their permissions and access controls more efficiently.

+### 2. **Cloud Infrastructure Setup**

+   - **Setting Up S3 for Static Content**: This section provides instructions on creating an S3 bucket, enabling public access, uploading files, and configuring the bucket for static website hosting.
+   - **Setting Up RDS for Database Management**: A step-by-step guide to creating a MySQL database using AWS RDS, configuring it for use, and connecting it with an EC2 instance.
+This includes setting up security groups, configuring inbound and outbound rules, and managing database connections via command-line interface.
+   - **Setting Up Load Balancer and Autoscaling**: Learn how to create and configure an AWS Load Balancer to distribute traffic across multiple EC2 instances.
+The autoscaling setup is also explained to ensure the infrastructure scales automatically based on demand.
+This section covers creating load balancer listeners, target groups, and configuring health checks to monitor the availability of instances.

+## Key Learning Outcomes

+- Understand how to manage IAM roles, users, and policies for secure access control.
+- Learn to set up and configure storage solutions using AWS S3, including static website hosting.
+- Gain experience in creating and managing relational databases using AWS RDS, including connectivity with EC2 instances.
+- Acquire skills in deploying load balancers and setting up autoscaling to maintain application reliability and performance.

 ## Submission Details

-- **Submitted by:** Chethan R
+- **Submitted by**: Chethan R
-- **Institution:** Maharaja Institute of Technology, Mysore
+- **Institution**: Maharaja Institute of Technology, Mysore
-- **Date of Submission:** 17/06/2024
-- **Contact Information:**
+- **Contact Information**:
   - Phone: 9538218404
   - Email: chethanrgowda02@gmail.com
+- **Date of Submission**:
+  - IAM Management Project: 17/06/2024
+  - Cloud Infrastructure Project: 15/07/2024

+## How to Use This Guide

+Follow the sections in sequence to build a foundational understanding of AWS IAM and infrastructure management.
+The instructions are tailored to provide hands-on experience with AWS services, making it suitable for both beginners and those looking to deepen their knowledge in cloud computing.

-## Usage
+## Conclusion

-Follow the steps outlined in each section to manage IAM users effectively in your AWS environment.
-This guide is beneficial for administrators needing to set up access control and permissions in AWS.
+These combined projects are designed to equip you with practical skills in cloud computing, specifically focusing on AWS services.
+They provide a clear path from understanding basic IAM concepts to managing more complex cloud infrastructure tasks like database management, load balancing, and autoscaling.
+These skills are essential for cloud administrators, developers, and anyone pursuing a career in cloud computing.

 ---

-This README file provides a concise overview of the contents and purpose of the cloud computing project document.
+This README file combines the key elements from both projects, providing a cohesive overview and practical guidance for users looking to learn and apply AWS cloud computing concepts.